-I would say it would depend I think on the rapport I had with the patient, but I think if there was a way that I could professionally ask them to do so than I would.
+I would say, it would depend I think on the rapport I had with the patient but I think if there was a way that I could professionally ask them to do so, then I would.
 That's personal.
 I'm speaking personally on there.
-And Steven, I found your code, it's actually capital letters, shell back shell as in be on the beach, all one word, shell bank.
+And Steven, I found your code, it's actually capital letters, shellbag, shell as in on the beach, all one word shellbag.